 U.S. regular, full-time staff members may take three floating holidays during the calendar year.
 These floating holidays may be taken on days of your choosing, with your supervisor's approval.

-Unused floating holidays do not carry forward to the next calendar year.
+- Unused floating holidays do not carry forward to the next calendar year.
 If they are not used, they will be lost.
 No payment for unused floating holidays is made to staff members who separate from the university.
 A staff member cannot use floating holidays on the last day of employment.

 Floating Holidays for New Staff Members